unicesi/amelia/docs/GettingStarted.md

 ```
 Notice that you can specify hosts using either the constructors in [Host](https://github.com/unicesi/amelia/blob/master/maven/org.amelia.dsl.lib/src/main/java/org/amelia/dsl/lib/descriptors/Host.java) or the helper methods in [Hosts](https://github.com/unicesi/amelia/blob/master/maven/org.amelia.dsl.lib/src/main/java/org/amelia/dsl/lib/util/Hosts.java).

 Now, to specify deployment actions you only need to group command declarations as rules.
 An execution rule has three parts: target, dependencies (other targets), and commands.
-It's syntax look like this:
+It's syntax looks like this:
 ```make
 target2: target0, target1, ...;
     command1